-10. Systematic observations were recorded of floods in the Sutlej river, a survey of the bed was made, trial wells were sunk to a depth of 100 feet, and other necessary measures, for completing the necessary data for designing a bridge, were taken.
+10. Systematic observations were recorded of floods in the Sutlej river, a Observations in the Sutlej river.
+Were sunk to a depth of 100 feet, and other necessary measures, for completing the necessary data for designing a bridge, were taken.